cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

     field
 ```

-Properties that must hold with respect to chains, certificates and votes.
+It must also conform to properties that must hold with respect to chains, certificates and votes.

+In particular, the genesis tree must prefer the genesis chain, have an empty set of certificates, and have an empty set of votes.

 ```agda
       instantiated :